Romagna

+Romagna (Rumâgna) is an Italian historical region that approximately corresponds to the south-eastern portion of present-day Emilia-Romagna, in northern Italy.

 Etymology

 The name Romagna originates from the Latin name Romania, which originally was the generic name for "land inhabited by Romans", and first appeared on Latin documents in the 5th century AD.
 It later took on the more specific meaning of "territory subjected to Eastern Roman rule", whose citizens called themselves Romans (Romani in Latin; Ῥωμαῖοι, Rhomaîoi in Greek).
-Thus the term Romania came to be used to refer to the territory administered by the Exarchate of Ravenna in contrast to other parts of Northern Italy under Lombard rule, named Langobardia or Lombardy.
+Thus the term Romania came to be used to refer to the territory administered by the Exarchate of Ravenna in contrast to other parts of northern Italy under Lombard rule, named Langobardia or Lombardy.

+Location and boundaries

+Romagna is traditionally limited by the Apennines to the south-west, the Adriatic to the east, and the rivers Reno and Sillaro to the north and west.
+To the southeast, the valley formed by the River Conca has historically formed a buffer region between the regions of Romagna and the Marche.

+The region's major cities include Cesena, Faenza, Forlì, Imola, Ravenna, and Rimini.
+The independent Republic of San Marino is considered by some to be part of the region.

+Romagnol culture exerts a considerable influence over the Montefeltro historical region, on the borders between Emilia-Romagna, Tuscany, and the Marche.
+On 15 August 2009, seven municipalities were transferred from the province of Pesaro and Urbino to the province of Rimini: Casteldelci, Maiolo, Novafeltria, Pennabilli, San Leo, Sant'Agata Feltria, and Talamello.
+On 17 June 2021, the municipalities of Montecopiolo and Sassofeltrio followed.

 History

 Prehistory

 A number of archaeological sites in the region, such as Monte Poggiolo, show that Romagna has been inhabited since the Paleolithic age.

 Umbri and Gauls

 The Umbri, speaking an extinct Italic language called Umbrian, are the first traceable inhabitants of the region.
 The Etruscans also dwelt in some portions of Romagna.